welcome to the mayan ruins website .

 GPS: 21d 05' 20" N, 89d 35' 31" W

-Dzibilchaltun is among the oldest sites on the Yucatan Peninsula dating back to as early as 500 B.C., and was still inhabited at the time of the Spanish Conquest making it one the the longest term populated sites in the Maya World.
+Dzibilchaltun is among the oldest sites on the Yucatan Peninsula dating back to as early as 500 BCE.
+The site was still inhabited at the time of the Spanish Conquest making it one the longest populated sites in the Maya World.
 It is thought that the city was founded for exploiting the sea salt flats that are found along the nearby coast.
 Salt was a major Maya trade commodity, and the flats are still commercially worked today.
-Most of the buildings date from the Late Classic through the Terminal Classic period (600-1150 A.D.).
+Most of the buildings seen today date from the Late Classic through the Terminal Classic period (600-1150 CE).

-The first organized excavations of the site were carried out in 1956 by the National Geographic Society, and the Middle American Research Institute of Tulane University, though the site had been reported on earlier.
+Alfredo Barrera Vasquez, Wyllys Andrews IV, and George Brainerd carried out preliminary explorations in the vicinity of the South Plaza in 1941.
+The first organized excavations of the site were carried out in 1956 by the National Geographic Society, and the Middle American Research Institute of Tulane University.
 Other investigations were carried out in the 1960's and 1980's.
-There has been recent restoration work, notably to the southwest and west plazas under the direction of Ruben Maldonado of INAH.
+There has been recent restoration work, notably to the South and West plazas under the direction of Ruben Maldonado of INAH.

 STRUCTURES